pohleric/sgg00425-stac/README.md

 You can either download it as a zip file (green "Code" button), or clone it with "git": git clone https://github.com/pohleric/sgg00425-stac.git

+## Install
+Follow the instructions given in the file **Anaconda-Installation (personal computer)[optional]**
+> The folder name might be different, e.g. "sgg.00425", "SGG.00425" , etc. This is not a problem.
+Adjust the folder name if you get an error that the folder name is not correct.

 ## Data